arcticoder/lqg-anec-framework/README.md

 - **Script-based Analysis**: All computations run via Python scripts (no Jupyter notebooks)
 - **CLI Interface**: Command-line driven workflows with flexible parameter scanning
-- **Multiple Analysis Types**: Single-point, parameter scans, EFT analysis, and warp bubble comparisons
-- **Automated Reporting**: Results saved to JSON files with optional plot generation
+- **Multiple Analysis Types**: Single-point, parameter scans, EFT analysis, and warp bubble comparisons -- **Automated Reporting (research-stage)**: Results saved to JSON files with optional plot generation.
+Reported metrics should be interpreted as outputs of the implemented analyses and are subject to the assumptions and parameter choices documented in `docs/`.
 - **Modular Architecture**: Extensible framework for adding new analysis methods

 ## Installation